met4citizen/Hypergraph/README.md

 ## Scalar Fields

-Click `GRAD` to visualize scalar fields.
+Click `GRAD` to visualize predefined scalar fields.
 Relative intensity of the field is represented by different hues of colour from light blue (lowest) to green to yellow (mid) to orange to red (highest).
 Field values are calculated for each edge and the colours of the vertices represent the mean of their edges.

 Scalar Field | Description
 --- | ---
 `branch` | Branch id.
 With two branches the main colours are blue and red.
 With four branches blue, green, orange and red.
 For shared edges the colour is in the middle of the spectrum.
 `created` | Creation time from oldest to newest.
 `curvature` | Ollivier-Ricci curvature.
 NOTE: Calculating curvature is a CPU intensive task.
-If used in real-time it will slow down the animation.
+When used in real-time it will slow down the animation.
 `degree` | The mean of incoming and outgoing edges.
 `energy` | The mean of updated edges.
 `mass` | The part of `energy` in which the right hand side edges connect pre-existing vertices.